abdulhbin7/bookstore-project/README.md

-# 📚 Online Bookstore Project
+# 📚 Online Arabic Bookstore Project

-A full-featured Online Bookstore application designed to manage book sales and inventory.
+A full-featured Online Arabic Bookstore application designed to manage book sales and inventory.
 This project was developed to demonstrate web development skills using the LAMP/WAMP stack.

 ## 🚀 Features